Configuring logging on ThinLinc servers¶

 the parameter syslog_facility

 .
-The default behaviour is not to log
+The default behavior is not to log to

 If the parameter syslog_host